cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 that the team\'s movements are efficient, safe, and strategically sound.
 Orientation allows characters to determine positions and plan routes.
-It involves finding the most advantageous routes, avoiding natural hazards, and minimising travel time.
+It involves finding the most advantageous routes, avoiding natural hazards, and minimizing travel time.
 It means that movement is a tactical advantage rather than a liability.

 ##### Specializations